RyanAmaudruz/thesis_supporting_info/README.md

 ![Patch emb viz](patch_embedding_viz.png)

-Visually, we show that DINO, an image-level SSL algoritm, provides good spatial representations even though these are not directly supervised.
+We visually show that DINO, an image-level SSL algoritm, provides good spatial representations even though these are not directly supervised by the algorithm.